 When Steve Jobs learned that Microsoft was also working on an operating system based on Xerox's innovations, he was furious.
 He demanded Bill Gates come to Apple's headquarters and account for his actions.
 Here's how that legendary interaction went down in an Apple conference room:

 "You're ripping us off!
 I trusted you, and now you're stealing from us!"

 Gates sat coolly on the other side of the conference room while Steve unloaded his fury.
 When the Apple founder was done, Gates replied:

 "Well, Steve, I think there's more than one way of looking at it.
 I think it's more like we both had this rich neighbor named Xerox and I broke into his house to steal the TV set and found out that you had already stolen it."

-The day before Microsoft's IPO, Larry Ellison's Oracle Corp had its own IPO.
-Oracle planned to offer 2.1 million shares at $15.
+Microsoft wasn't the first software company to IPO in the mid-1980s.
+It wasn't the only software company to go public in March of 1986!
+Literally one day before Microsoft's IPO, Larry Ellison's Oracle Corp went public.
+Oracle planned to offer 2.1 million shares at $15 per share.
 By the end of its first trading day, Oracle shares sat at $19.25.
 This was seen as a very positive sign by the bankers guiding Microsoft's debut, so MSFT's opening price was raised from $16 to $21.

 By the end of trading, 3.6 million MSFT shares had been exchanged and the stock price (having peaked at $29.25) ended the day at $27.75.